What is the Crew Change Crisis?

 What are the challenges involved in resolving the crisis?

 Arranging a crew change in the current situation with coronavirus is a challenge.
 Alternative transportation must be found to move the crew off the ship.
 Visas must be made, and flights via unrestricted airlines must be organized.
-Since the coronavirus restrictions have caused many airlines to be limited, this will also be more difficult to do, and most of them require people to be vaccinated or tested for coronavirus.
+Since the coronavirus restrictions have caused many airlines to be limited, this will also be more difficult to do, and most require people to be vaccinated or tested for coronavirus.

 What are governments doing?

-Maritime Labour Convention says it is illegal to make people stay aboard for over 11 months, and reminding governments of this is the main way of solving the crew change problem.
+Maritime Labour Convention says it is illegal to make people stay aboard for over 11 months, and reminding governments of this is the primary way of solving the crew change problem.
 Processes of exchanging crews have already been put in effect this way, but many more people remain stuck aboard their ships, being unable to land or return home.

 What about businesses?